zuokangjia/DanmakuConvert/README-en.md

 - Convert XML danmaku to ASS danmaku.
 - More efficient arrangement of danmaku.
 See the [issue](https://github.com/hihkm/DanmakuFactory/issues/104#issuecomment-2716857788).
 - Remove the abundant emojis which [cannot be rendered by ffmpeg](https://trac.ffmpeg.org/ticket/5777).
+- Dynamically adjust the size of superchat according to different resolutions.
+- Support different font sizes and superchat font sizes.
+- Support different colors of superchat and time distinction.
-- Support different kinds of OS with Python.
+- Support different OS, implemented by Python.
 - No third-party libraries.
-- Dynamically adjust the size of superchat according to different resolutions.
-- Support different font sizes.
+No need to consider the compatibility between dependencies.
-- Support different colors.
+- Support mobile native live room rendering(Work In Progress).
-- Support some persistence preset parameter sets.(WIP)
 - More features will be added in the future, if you have any suggestions, welcome to [open an issue](https://github.com/timerring/DanmakuConvert/issues).

 ## The result display